Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 Webflow $168/year (Basic Plan) $276/year (CMS Plan) $888/year (Ecom Plans)

-These figures are based on the most affordable plans available as of 2026.
-If you require further customization or additional details, feel free to ask!
+These figures reflect the most affordable plans available as of 2026.

 What are Webflow and Wordpress?